 This section sets out the appropriate actions and procedures which The Gym Limited follows in respect of the use of CCTV (closed circuit television) surveillance systems (“CCTV Systems”) at Our premises.

 Please note that all Our gyms are monitored by CCTV 24 hours a day.
 The Gym Limited reserves the right for its employees and contractors to review footage as required and by entering onto our sites you consent to your image being recorded and reviewed and waive any and all claims in relation to same.
-Recorded CCTV footage will be stored securely and retained in compliance with the Data Protection Act 1998.
+Recorded CCTV footage will be stored securely and retained in compliance with applicable laws.
 The Gym Limited is registered as a Data Controller with the ICO, Registration Number: Z2810154.

 In drawing up this policy, due account has been taken of the following:

-- The Act and any other relevant Data Protection legislation;
+1. The Regulation and any other relevant Data Protection legislation;

 This policy will cover all employees and persons providing a service to The Gym Limited, visitors and all other persons whose image(s) may be captured by our CCTV Systems.

-We will also ensure that the personal data is only processed in accordance with the following requirements:
+We will also ensure that the personal data captured by our CCTV Systems is only processed in accordance with the following requirements:

 Initial Assessment Procedures